Quantum Immortality and Non-Classical Logic: Discussion

-We have argued that Everett's thought experiment implies the rejection of all non-MWI interpretations of quantum mechanics even when the computability requirement is added to physics through employing RUSS, a constructive, computable logic.
-Our main point is therefore that those whose rejection of Everett's conclusions depends on some future recasting of physics in a computable form do not have that option if RUSS is the correct logic on which to base physics.
-We have shown, in fact, that Everett's argument still holds in at least one computable logic.
-The case to be made against Everett's conclusion therefore must be stronger than has previously been appreciated.
+Therefore, we have argued that the Everett box is testable and provides evidence in support of the MWI interpretation of quantum mechanics even when the computability requirement is added to physics through employing RUSS, a constructive, computable logic.
+Our main point is therefore that those whose rejection of the MWI depends on some future recasting of physics in a computable form do not have that option if RUSS is the correct logic on which to base physics.
+We have shown, in fact, that a computable version of the QIA which we call the cQIA still holds in at least one computable logic.
+The case to be made against the MWI therefore must be stronger than has previously been appreciated.

-This naturally raises the question as to whether Everett's conclusion holds in other computable logics.
+This naturally raises the question as to whether a similar argument holds in other computable logics\footnote{In which case, perhaps the ``c'' in cQIA would deserve capitalization.}.
 For example, can we reproduce the argument in BISH, a computable logic which preserves most classical mathematical objects, including some of those which involve either infinity or continuity?
 What about in other logics which do not allow for such objects?
 And of course, what happens in a completely finitist universe?

-We have three final points to make.
-The first is to point out that although the argument here is given in favour of Everett's conclusion, the argument behind the proof of PIT works in any situation, quantum or otherwise, in which the probability of an event occurring tending to 1 in the limit of an infinite sequence of trials is taken to mean that the probability of that event not having happened in any finite sequence of trials necessarily tends to 0.
+We have two final points to make.
+The first is to point out that although the argument here is given in a quantum context, the argument behind the proof of the PMT works in any situation, quantum or otherwise, in which the probability of an event occurring tending to 1 in the limit of an infinite sequence of trials is taken to mean that the probability of that event not having happened in any finite sequence of trials necessarily tends to 0.
 In RUSS, this is not true.

-The second point is to contrast the number of ways in which quantum immortality is possible in the classical world and in RUSS.
-In the former, there is always a single branch of the universe which contains a living consciousness regardless of the number of trials.
-But in RUSS, there are many such worlds: both the classical survivor and any observer who finds herself in a pathological distribution.
-There are in fact countably infinitely many of these even though they are vanishingly rare, since the requirement for a distribution to be pathological is simply that $p_k>1-\epsilon$ for all $k$ \cite{mjw}.
-This is similar to the natural numbers having measure zero in the reals.